Milwaukee fatal crash; 3 dead, 1 seriously hurt at 49th and Oklahoma

 MILWAUKEE - Milwaukee police are investigating a crash that killed three people and seriously injured a fourth at 49th and Oklahoma on the city's southwest side early Thursday, June 20.

+The Milwaukee County Medical Examiner's Office identified the three victims as 22-year-old Helena Christensen of Hales Corners, 20-year-old Jason Jankowski of Milwaukee and 22-year-old Justin Reinke of Milwaukee.

-Officials say a car with four people inside was headed east on Oklahoma Avenue at a high rate of speed when it lost control and collided with two parked cars.
+Officials say a car with four people inside was headed east on Oklahoma Avenue at a high rate of speed driven by Reinke when it lost control and collided with two parked cars.

 Fatal crash at 49th and Oklahoma, Milwaukee